Air Lease orders more 787 Dreamliners

 FRANKFURT, June 9 Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's leisure airline Niki.

-Aircraft lessor Air Lease Corp (AL.N) said on Monday it had bought eight new Boeing (BA.N) 787-9 Dreamliner aircraft worth $1.8 billion at list prices for lease back to Vietnam Airlines.
+Aircraft lessor Air Lease Corp (AL.N) said on Monday it had ordered eight new Boeing (BA.N) 787-9 Dreamliner aircraft worth $1.8 billion at list prices for lease to Vietnam Airlines.

-Deliveries of Boeing's new lightweight carbon-composite aircraft via the sale-and-leaseback deal are scheduled for 2017 and 2018.
+Deliveries of Boeing's new lightweight carbon-composite aircraft are scheduled for 2017 and 2018, the Los Angeles-based company said in a statement.

-Air Lease Corp placed an order with Boeing for four 787-9s in December last year, according to the Boeing website.
+Air Lease Corp had already placed an order for four 787-9s in December last year, according to the Boeing website.

 The company was founded in 2010 by Steven Udvar-Hazy, widely considered the pioneer of modern aircraft leasing.